huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_server.md

 The following arguments are supported:

-* `coverage_sites` - (Required, List, ForceNew) Specifies an array of site ID and operator for the IEC server.
+* `name` - (Required, String, ForceNew) Specifies the IEC server name.
-    The coverage_sites object structure is documented below.
+    This parameter can contain a maximum of 64 characters, which may consist of letters, digits, dot(.), underscores (_), and hyphens (-).
     Changing this parameter creates a new IEC server resource.

 * `flavor_id` - (Required, String, ForceNew) Specifies the flavor ID of the